gramineproject/gramine/Documentation/devel/features.md

 <details><summary>:warning: Note on trustworthiness of date/time on SGX</summary>

-In case of SGX backend, date/time cannot be generally trusted because it is queried from the possibly malicious host OS.
+In case of SGX backend, date/time cannot be trusted because it is queried from the possibly malicious host OS.
 There is currently no solution to this limitation.

 </details>